 - permanent landholders.

 Property tax rates for buildings and land are established on a yearly basis fixed by municipalities within limits set in the Law on Local Taxes and Fees.
-In 2022, land used for business purposes is subject to a rate limit of PLN 1.03 per square metre.
-Buildings used for business purposes are subject to a rate limit of PLN 25.74 per square metre.
-Property tax rate for structures is fixed at 2% of the initial value
+In 2024, land used for business purposes is subject to a rate limit of PLN 1.34 per square metre.
+From 2024 the obligation to pay 2% of tax on civil law transactions (so-called ‘PCC’) when purchasing the first apartment from the secondary market has been eliminated.

 Inheritance, estate, and gift taxes